Welcome to today's edition of the Rush 24-7 podcast.

 Now, I'm sure Gallup refrained from trumpeting Bush's low numbers in exactly the same way, right?

-No, just kidding.
+Nope, just kidding.

 I couldn't find any actual article on the Gallup site about these latest numbers.

-In the meantime, from the Hill.com Tea Party's heyday may be coming to an end, say political experts by Alexander Bolton.
+In the meantime, from thehill.com, Tea Party's heyday may be coming to an end, say political experts by Alexander Bolton.

 The reign of the Tea Party may be coming to an end in Washington, according to academic political experts who say polls show a backlash against the conservative movement.

-CNN, the New York Times in conjunction with CBS News showed the Tea Party's unfavorable rating at an all-time high.
+Two national polls released this month, CNN, the New York Times, in conjunction with CBS News, showed the Tea Party's unfavorable rating at an all-time high.

 Well, folks, it must be so then.